Pregnancy toxaemia in cows

 Detecting early Pregnancy toxaemia

 The first signs are easily overlooked.
 Cows in the early stages stop eating and appear dull and depressed.
 They often isolate themselves from the rest of the herd and do not forage for feed.
+As the disease progresses, they eventually become unable to stand.

 Some cows, particularly those closer to calving, are unsteady on their feet, maybe aggressive, restless and reluctant to enter yards or a crush.
 Some will even charge at moving objects.

-At post mortem the liver is enlarged, pale yellow and greasy.
+At post-mortem the liver is enlarged, pale yellow and greasy.

 Treating pregnancy toxaemia